ceresBakalite/similarity/shell/README.md

 **Release Version v1.2.8.2b introduced command line usage to Similarity**

 ## Command Line FAQ

+#### Shell (computing)

+In computing, a shell is a user interface for access to an operating system's services.
+In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
+It is named a shell because it is the outermost layer around the operating system.

+Command-line shells require the user to be familiar with commands and their calling syntax, and to understand concepts about the shell-specific scripting language...

+<font size="2">*ref.* [Shell (computing)][] Wikipedia, the free encyclopedia</font>

 **1. Why add a command line shell?**

   Oddly, a very early iteration of Similarity was just a command line application.
 The premise was that this application would reside somewhere in the cloud and would be accessible from any assembly anywhere.
 This would enable a third party application to use all the functionality without the overhead.